-- October 2019: Attend the OSSE Discipline Data Collection Template trainings, read all relevant documentation, reach out to OSSE for any necessary clarification.
+- September-October 2020: Attend the OSSE Discipline Data Collection Template trainings, read all relevant documentation, reach out to OSSE for any necessary clarification.
 (See Training and Support.) - Aug.
-15, 2020: In compliance with D.C.
-Code § 38-236.09(b), submit - (1) A complete, accurate and final data collection template.
-(See Data Collection.)
-If possible, submit data earlier so that OSSE can perform quality control checks and any anomalies can be resolved; - (2) The LEA Discipline Policy; and - (3) All written justifications provided to students and parents in instances where students received out-of-school suspensions totaling greater than 20 days.
+15, 2021: In compliance with DC Code § 38-236.09(b), submit - (1) A complete, accurate and final data collection template (See Data Collection); - (2) The LEA Discipline Policy; - (3) All written justifications provided to students and parents in instances where students received out-of-school suspensions totaling greater than 20 days; and - (4) For LEAs that do not report any discipline incidents or no in-school suspensions, a Discipline Collections Certification Form, signed by the head of school, affirming that the LEAs collections template represents an accurate listing of all disciplinary incidents and actions that occurred during the 2020-21 school year.
+The Discipline Collections Certification Form is available here.